PaytonADugas/Syntax_Analyzer/README.md

 If you clone the repo and run the code, you'll see everything working but any variable names are listed by every letter.
 That's becasue I couldn't reassign variables and concatinate the chars...
 Seriously R...?!
 For some reason.
 If someone else figures that out, great!

-To run the file, just type Rscript lex_an.r and it'll spit out the answers
+To run the file, just type Rscript lex_an.r and it'll spit out the answers.
+You can edit the expression in the code.txt file